rahil627/mind-of-rathewolf/README.md

 todo:

 #### import from wordpress
+ho. ly. shit. that one bad decision of using wordpress instead of writing my own site generator costed me. :(

 currently:
 the current `_posts, _drafts, _attachments`, etc folders were imported from the xml file the current `_pages` folder was imported from the wordpress plugin, then possibly edited, so may need to merge carefully